greenboxal/doggohub/doc/ci/examples/deployment/README.md

 To use different provider take a look at long list of [Supported Providers](https://github.com/travis-ci/dpl#supported-providers).

 ### Using Dpl with Docker
-When you use GitLab Runner you most likely configured it to use your server's shell commands.
+When you use DoggoHub Runner you most likely configured it to use your server's shell commands.
-This means that all commands are run in context of local user (ie. gitlab_runner or gitlab_ci_multi_runner).
+This means that all commands are run in context of local user (ie. doggohub_runner or doggohub_ci_multi_runner).
 It also means that most probably in your Docker container you don't have the Ruby runtime installed.
 You will have to install it:
 ```